convisoappsec/conviso-docs/docs/tools/conviso-ast/conviso-ast.md

 **Conviso AST integrates with all the major CI/CD tools in the market**, whether on Github Actions, Gitlab, Jenkins, and many others; **discover[ our integrations here](../../integrations/integrations_intro)**.

-The analysis results are sent to Conviso Platform, where you can view, prioritize and fix the vulnerabilities found using our **[Vulnerability Management](../../general/vulnerabilities_management)** feature.
+The analysis results are sent to Conviso Platform, where you can view, prioritize and fix the vulnerabilities found using our **[Vulnerabilities](../../modules/vulnerabilities)** feature.

 ## How to fix a vulnerability with Conviso AST?